idillpelinn/idillpelinn/README.md

 👋Hi there 👋
 - 🔭 I create UI using React
-- 🌱 I’m currently learning JavaScri- 🤔 I’m looking for help with ...
+- 🌱 I’m currently learning JavaScript, HTML5, CSS3
 - 📫 How to reach me:  https://www.linkedin.com/in/pelin-idil-güzel-563265240/
 - ⚡ I like playing basketball and conducting research besides coding.